 - Improving care coordination through a public-private partnership with the Commonwealth of Virginia.
 This initiative integrates prescription monitoring program data into the regular workflow of doctors, nurses, and pharmacists.

-We also provided a $1 million grant to the National Association of Boards of Pharmacy (NABP), which enabled NABP to provide the prescription monitoring program InterConnect to states, allowing the interstate sharing of prescription data at no cost to help deter doctor-shopping.
+We also provided $1 million in funding to the National Association of Boards of Pharmacy (NABP) to enable states to connect at no cost to the NABP’s PMPInterConnect® platform and share prescription drug monitoring data with each other.
 It is now used by more than 40 states.